priceline-partner-network/api-documentation/src/guides/hotel/unified.md

 ## Cancellation

-Since new inventory that **does** support cancellation will now appear in the Unified Hotel Express API, you are strongly encouraged to update your implementation to support cancellation when available.
+Since new inventory that **does** support cancellation will now appear in the Unified Express Path, you are strongly encouraged to update your implementation to support cancellation when available.

 ### Recognizing a Cancellable Rate from `Express.Contract` and `Express.MultiContract`